 Q: How did your journey at Kvadrat begin?

-Q: How would you define that as a workplace?
+Q: How would you define Kvadrat as a workplace?

 Q: What is your passion and how does it fit in your current role?

-With a background in furniture (thanks to my father, a furniture designer), it felt natural to explore using knitting techniques for upholstery textiles.
-People thought I was crazy, saying knits were not strong enough and only suitable for sweaters and garments.
-But I was determined to prove them wrong.
-Our journey began with a collection of ten selected and stocked textiles.
+I come from a family background in the furniture industry, thanks to my father, who is a furniture designer.
+It felt natural for me to explore knitting techniques for upholstery.
+People thought I was crazy, they said that knits were not strong enough and only suitable for sweaters and garments, but I was determined to prove them wrong.

 Now, you might think it’s only about knits for me.
 But this wouldn’t do justice to my fascination for textile applications and the influences that shape them.
 I can easily spend hours creating colour compositions, playing with different textures, or getting tied up in yarn development.
 I love to experiment on the knitting machine, playing with 3D techniques and finding ways for the seemingly impossible.
 It’s a continuous journey of challenges, enriching the market with new designs.